CloudBoost/developers/en/datastorage/relations.md

 ```
 </span>

->Info: For one-to-many relations, you **don't** have to set a `unique` constraint on a column when you're designing your table.
+>Info: For one-to-many relations, you **don't** have to set a <span class="tut-snippet">unique</span> constraint on a column when you're designing your table.

 #Many to many

 Many-to-many relationships can be modelled in two ways.

-* With a `Relation` DataType.
+* With a <span class="tut-snippet">Relation</span> DataType.
-* With a `List` DataType.
+* With a <span class="tut-snippet">List</span> DataType.

 ###With Relations

-If you're choosing a `Relations` option, then you would basically create a new table that would store relations of two tables you want to connect to.
+If you're choosing a <span class="tut-snippet">Relations</span> option, then you would basically create a new table that would store relations of two tables you want to connect to.
 This is very similar to creating a many-to-many relations in any Relational Database.

 In this example, we're connecting Student and Courses tables.
-You basically create a new table called StudentCourses and have two columns (student and course) which is a `Relation` DataType to each of these two tables respectively.
+You basically create a new table called StudentCourses and have two columns (student and course) which is a <span class="tut-snippet">Relation</span> DataType to each of these two tables respectively.

 {<2>}![](/content/images/2015/09/Capture123-1.PNG)